 1. Regularly scheduled achievement tests are given in each of the three classes.
 Your percentage on the test will be converted to a 0-4 score.
 (See table below).
-The achievement tests equal 50% of your grade.
+The achievement tests equal 25% of your grade.

-- 2. Final Exam when the student has completed one rotation (18 weeks in Sessions A and B) in this level.
-This equals 50% of your grade. - Note 1: In order to pass, your scores for the regularly scheduled achievement tests and the Final Exam must be at least 75%.
-Also, students must have mastered the items on the IAE Achievement Scale (in the Student Handbook) in order to pass to the next level.
-Students will be evaluated separately for Grammar/Reading/Writing and for Listening/Speaking; this means that a student might pass one but fail the other. - Note 2: Assessments must be taken as scheduled unless prior arrangements have been made with the instructor.
-Notify your teacher in advance if you know you will be absent to see if make-up arrangements can be made. - Note 3: Students may schedule an Early Final Exam if they meet the following criteria: (1) Their teacher recommends that they take the exam based on their English skills in relation to the Achievement Scale for their level.
-(2) They have been in the level for at least 9 weeks and no more than 14 weeks.
-If they are repeating the level, they have been in that level for at least 4 weeks and no more than 14 weeks.
-(3) They have an average of 80% on their achievement tests since their Placement Test or Final Exam, whichever is applicable.
-A passing score on the Early Final Exam is 80% or more on the test itself.
-Students may not take the Early Final Exam more than once per level. - Note 4: Each week, students will receive 0-4 points for participation in their Grammar class and Reading/Writing class and 0-4 points for participation in their Listening/Speaking class, for a total of 8 possible participation points per week.
-Participation will help students make the required academic progress.
-Participation points will also be used to help determine whether students who fail a level will be allowed to repeat it. - Note 5: When students voluntarily leave our program 4 or more weeks after their original placement test or their last Final Exam or Early Final Exam, they must take our Exit Exam during the regularly scheduled placement test time in order to receive a certificate/letter.
-This will show the student, and the school, his/her progress since the original placement test.
+- 2. Participation includes in-class work and homework assignments.
+Students will get 2 points for attendance/class participation and 2 points for doing the homework assignments, which is a total of 4 points per week.
+This equals 25% of your grade. - 3.
+Final Course Exam when the student has completed one rotation (18 weeks in Sessions A and B) in this level.
+This equals 50% of your grade. - Note 1: In order to pass, your scores for participation, the regularly scheduled achievement tests, and the final course exam must be at least 75%.
+Also, students must have mastered the items on the IAE Proficiency Scale (in the Student Handbook) in order to pass to the next level. - Note 2: Missed assignments may only be turned in late at the teacher's discretion.
+Assessments must be taken as scheduled unless prior arrangements have been made with the instructor.
+Notify your teacher in advance if you know you will be absent to see if make-up arrangements can be made. - Note 3: Students may schedule an Early Exit Exam if they meet the following criteria: (1) Their teacher recommends that they take the exam based on their English skills in relation to the Proficiency Scale for their level.
+(2) They have been in the class for at least 9 weeks after the Placement Test or at least 4 weeks after their last Final Course Exam.
+(3) They have an average of 80% on their achievement tests since their Placement Test or Final Course Exam, whichever is applicable.
+A passing score on the Early Exit Exam is 80% or more.
+Students may not take the Early Exit Exam more than once per session.

-Students must consistently follow allattendancerules as outlined by the school in the Student Handbook.
+Students must consistently follow allattendance rules as outlined by the school in the Student Handbook.
 Students may be marked as absent if they leave the classroom for personal reasons (e.g., for telephone usage) or without permission.
 If students refuse or are unable to participate (e.g., sleeping in class), they will be asked to leave the class and will be marked absent.
 Class participation includes attendance, homework completion, class projects, and writing assignments, as well as actual participation in class discussions/activities.
 Late assignments will be accepted at the instructor's discretion.